 Social Security will allow you to assert certain deductions from your gross workers’ compensation settlement, including attorney’s fees, dependent payments, and rehabilitation costs.
 You can also exclude past or future medical expenses as well, but you cannot include payments made by Medicare.
 Be sure to keep documentation of any costs that you want to deduct from your workers’ comp settlement for SSDI purposes.
 Your attorney can help you with this process.

 - Making the Shift to Retirement Benefits

 The offset will not apply to Social Security retirement benefits, so if you are approaching retirement age, it may be worth considering switching to Social Security retirement benefits instead of SSDI benefits, even if it may be a little early.

 There are some caveats and additional considerations that will help you maximize your benefits as well.
-Jim Glaser Law can help you ensure that you are maximizing all of the benefits available to you after a workers’ comp settlement.
-Give us a call today for more information.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.